sfajfer/Master-of-Gu/gu index/Gu Index.md

 Effect: To activate Lightning Eye Gu, the user must remove their eye and place Lightning Eye Gu in the socket.
 Upon activation, Lightning Eye Gu replaces the lost eye permanently, and you can see out of it with perfect vision whether or not it is activated.

 While you sustain Lightning Eye Gu, your lightning eye can see through obscuring effects such as smoke and illusions produced by Gu of the same or lower rank, and can see any object within 150 meters in fine detail.
-Your lightning eye becomes immune to the *blinded* condition, and you can react to [**Unreactable**] Gu so long as the Gu Master is within your line of sight.
+You become immune to the *blinded* condition, and you can react to [**Unreactable**] Gu so long as the Gu Master is within your line of sight.

 :::
 \newpage